 While the provisions of the RO Act relating to persons disqualified from holding office in organisations are not extensively litigated, they are important to ensure that registered organisations are accountable to their members, efficiently managed and operate effectively.

 The ROC encourages all federally registered organisations to consider these provisions when candidates are nominating or are being nominated for election to office within organisations.
+Organisations should also be aware of the implications for office holders who are convicted of prescribed offences while holding office.

 Exemptions relating to elections